The Energy Grid

 Summary Description

 247Solar Plant™ has its origins at MIT, and the co-founder of the original company in 2001 that developed the technology was an MIT professor, Dr. David Gordon Wilson.
-The other co-founder, Bruce Norman Anderson, is also founder and CEO of 247Solar Inc. He did his Masters Thesis at MIT on solar energy, and is co-inventor of the various 247Solar technologies and products.
+The other co-founder, Bruce Norman Anderson, is also the founder and CEO of 247Solar Inc. He did his master’s Thesis at MIT on solar energy and is a co-inventor of the various 247Solar technologies and products.
 The US Department of Energy contributed to technology development with a $6 million investment.
-All told, more than $25 million has been invested in the development of this technology, coming mostly from individuals and their family trusts.
+More than $25 million has been invested in developing this technology, mainly from individuals and their family trusts.

-In addition to support from MIT and the US DOE, the 247Solar Plant benefits from the following key development partners and suppliers.
+In addition to MIT and US support, the 247Solar Plant benefits from the following key development partners and suppliers.

 The 247Solar Plant is the innovative integration of 4 advanced technologies: